maklja/rxjs-observable-spy/packages/chaiObservableSpy/README.md

 define what values will be received or what error is expected to be thrown.
 This library also packs types that extend the ChaiJS language chain.

+## Browsers

+Library transpile to ES5 and should work in all browsers that support that version of javascript.

 ## Setup ChaiJS plugin

 Before using the library features it is required to register a plugin with a ChaiJS.